Great Highway: History

 The Great Highway was laid out in the Humphreys-Potter map of 1868 which laid out the streets of San Francisco's newly acquired Outside Lands, including the Richmond and Sunset districts.

 In the 1890s, a railway line was run along the route of the Great Highway from its Southern terminus to Golden Gate Park in order to build the California Midwinter International Exposition of 1894.
 Although these tracks were removed in February 1895, the berm that supported them is still visible on the East side of the Great Highway today, supporting a multi-use pathway.

 In the 1915 film A Jitney Elopement, Charlie Chaplin and Edna Purviance drive on the Great Highway in San Francisco.

 In the early 1900s, as the automobile gained popularity, efforts were made to improve and widen the Great Highway as well as protect it from erosion.
 Its condition in 1915 is visible in a Charlie Chaplin film, A Jitney Elopement.
+Its development was funded by voter approval of the Boulevard Bond in 1927.
 City engineer Michael O'Shaughnessy’s Ocean Beach Esplanade was completed in 1928, along with a newly paved Great Highway in 1929.
 The concrete seawall survives to this day.
+The name remained "Great Highway," even though some expected the new boulevard to receive a new name, like "Ocean Boulevard."

 During the Hot Rod era of the 1950s–1960s, the Great Highway was a popular destination for owners of modified cars and others who wished to engage in rolling drag races.
 In the 1980s, San Francisco converted the highway from eight lanes to four lanes with an underwater stormwater transport box to adhere to the California Coastal Act and Clean Water Act.